Where should I inject insulin using a pen?

-- If you inject in the same site too frequently, hard lumps or knots develop and the insulin action may be delayed or erratic, potentially worsensing diabetes management.
-Practice proper site rotation to avoid these problems.
+- If you inject too frequently in the same site, hard lumps or knots develop and the insulin action may be delayed or erratic, potentially worsensing diabetes management.
+Practice propper site rotation to avoid these problems.

 How can I inject insulin correctly using a pen?

 - In most cases, it is not necessary to lift a skin fold when using a 4 mm needle.
-Insert the needle “straight in”, at a 90 degree angle, inject the insulin and hold the needle in the skin for 10 seconds.
+Insert the needle “straight in”, at a 90 degree angle, inject the insulin and hold the needle in the skin while slowly counting up to 10.
 However, to prevent possible intramuscular injections when injecting insulin into a limb or a thin abdomen, even a 4 mm needle may warrant the use of a skin fold.

-- When injecting insulin with a 6 mm or 8mm needle length, you should either lift a skin fold or insert the needle at a 45 degree angle.
+- When injecting insulin with a 6 mm needle, you should either lift a skin fold or insert the needle at a 45 degree angle.

 - To make a proper skin fold, use your thumb and index finger (possibly with the addition of the middle finger).
-If you use all of your fingers, you will risk lifting your muscle along with the subcutaneous fatty tissue, which can lead to intramuscular injections.
+If you use all of your fingers, you will risk lifting muscle along with the SC tissue, which can lead to IM injections.
 The lifted skin fold should not be squeezed so tightly that it causes blanching or pain.
 Please discuss with your diabetes team if and when you should use a skin fold and practice the proper technique.